wl5/fake_news_detection/README.md

 ```
 http://[Your_External_IP]:[Port]
 ```
-To access the demo webpage.
+to access the demo webpage.